tendermint/tendermint/docs/tools/debugging/README.md

 While in this inconsistent state, a node running Tendermint's consensus engine will not start up.
 The `inspect` command runs only a subset of Tendermint's RPC endpoints for querying the block store and state store.
+`inspect` allows operators to query a read-only view of the stage.
 `inspect` does not run the consensus engine at all and can therefore be used to debug processes that have crashed due to inconsistent state.